ShamliSahani/ShamliSahani/README.md

 - 🚀 **Endless Runner with Procedural Generation (Unity)**
   Developed an endless runner game with procedurally generated environments and obstacles.
 Focused on optimization for mobile devices and smooth performance.

-- 🎨 **Interactive Web Game with Real-time Backend (HTML5 + Node.js)**
-  Created a lightweight web game where users can customize abilities and characters through a connected dashboard.
-Implemented real-time data sync between the game and the backend server.

 ---